SikoticVinyl/pandas-challenge-1/README.md

 In this challenge, we'll dive into a dataset from a fictional e-commerce company, exploring and analyzing data to address real-world business questions.
 Your mission will involve identifying top customers, popular product categories, calculating profits, and more.
 By the end of this task, you'll have a practical understanding of data exploration, transformation, and analysis, preparing you for more complex data scenarios in your future career.

-## Before You Begin

-Before starting the assignment, be sure to complete the following steps:
-1. Create a new repository for this project called `pandas-challenge-1`.
-Do not add this homework assignment to an existing repository.
-2. Clone the new repository to your computer.
-3. Inside your local Git repository, add the starter files from your file downloads.
-4. Push these changes to GitHub or GitLab.

 ## Challenge Instructions

 ### Part 1: Explore the Data